 The CCPP Application Programming Interface (API) is comprised of a set of clearly defined methods used to communicate variables between the host model and the physics and to run the physics.
-The bulk of the CCPP API is located in the CCPP-Framework, and is described in file ccpp_static_api.F90.
-Subroutines ccpp_physics_init, ccpp_physics_finalize, and ccpp_physics_run (described below) are contained in ccpp_static_api.F90. ccpp_static_api.F90 is auto-generated when the script ccpp_prebuild.py is run for the build.
+The bulk of the CCPP API is located in the CCPP-Framework, and is described in file ccpp_api.F90.
+Some aspects of the API differ between the dynamic and static build.
+In particular, subroutines ccpp_physics_init, ccpp_physics_finalize, and ccpp_physics_run (described below) are made public from ccpp_api.F90 for the dynamic build, and are contained in ccpp_static_api.F90 for the static build.
+Moreover, these subroutines take an additional argument (suite_name) for the static build.
+File ccpp_static_api.F90 is auto-generated when the script ccpp_prebuild.py is run for the static build.